Buy a Life Insurance Plan in a few clicks

 4

 The PPO number is not directly required for transferring your Provident Fund (PF) account savings.
-However, your PPO number is absolutely mandatory if you intend to transfer your pension account (for receiving monthly pension) from one bank branch to another or to an entirely different bank.
+However, you cannot move your pension account between branches or to a new bank without this PPO number.
+It is an absolute requirement for managing where you receive your monthly income.

 5